Nuclear Power Reactors

 The structure around the reactor and associated steam generators which is designed to protect it from outside intrusion and to protect those outside from the effects of radiation in case of any serious malfunction inside.
 It is typically a metre-thick concrete and steel structure.

-Newer Russian and some other reactors install core melt localisation devices or 'core catchers' under the pressure vessel to catch any melted core material in the event of a major accident.
+Newer Russian and some other reactors install core melt localization devices or 'core catchers' under the pressure vessel to catch any melted core material in the event of a major accident.

 There are several different types of reactor as indicated in the following table.